8th Special Operations Squadron: Philippines Campaign

 On 9 January 1945, Lt Col Richard H. Ellis, commander of the 3d Bomb Group, led the first Group mission in the Philippines.
 The group, along with other units from Fifth Air Force, conducted a massive air strike against Japanese-held Clark Field, near Manila.
 Later that month, The Group supported the landing of US Forces at Subic Bay.
 On 9 February, Colonel Ellis led the group in a low-level attack against Japanese installations on Corregidor Island, in the beginning of a four-day attack.
 For the first time, aircraft of the 3d Bomb Group used aerial rockets.
 They later supported the American parachute assault against the small island that had been the scene of the American surrender three years earlier.
 As the major battles in the Philippines wound down, the Americans invaded Okinawa on 7 April 1945.
-The 3d Bombardment Group continued its operations in the Philippines, supporting secondary ground operations on Mindoro, Luzon and Mindanoa, also attacking Japanese-held industrial targets and railways on Formosa.
+The 3d Bombardment Group continued its operations in the Philippines, supporting secondary ground operations on Mindoro, Luzon and Mindanao, also attacking Japanese-held industrial targets and railways on Formosa.
 Army ground elements followed on the footsteps of the 8th air attacks in the Philippines and found the Japanese on the hills "dazed and killed by concussion and the remnants were easily annihilated.

 At the beginning of May 1945, the group began received four early production models of the Douglas A-26B Invader for combat trials.
 Designed to replace the A-20 and B-25s, the Invader accommodated a pilot and a gunner.
 Faster, and with a longer range, it packed an impressive armament of 14 forward firing 50-caliber machine guns and could carry 2,000 pounds of bombs.
 In May, 23 missions for a total of 198 sorties were flown.
 All aircraft were flown from McGuire Field.

 In June, the pace of action slowed.
 The squadron flew 5 missions for a total of 46 sorties.
 The 8th was involved in strikes against Japanese troop concentrations in the Cagayan Valley on Northern Luzon.
 The last organized Japanese resistance on Luzon was crushed by the end of June.
 Rumors of a move from McGuire Field to Okinawa in July prevailed throughout the month.

 The squadron remained at McGuire Field until 25 July when the ground echelon embarked for Okinawa.
 The end of July found the water echelon at sea, while the air echelon remained at San Jose.
 The unit flew four missions for a total of twelve sorties during the entire month, with all missions in July were attacks on the Japanese targets in Formosa.
 Throughout July, local transition training for the A-26B was conducted with flights between McGuire Field and Clark Field on Luzon.